 We encourage you to read the residential life materials carefully.
 They are designed to help you prepare for living at the University of Rochester.

-If you have any questions, don’t hesitate to visit us at the Residential Life Office in 020 Gates Hall (Susan B. Anthony Halls), call (585) 275-3166, or email us at firstname.lastname@example.org.
-If we do not have an answer for you, we will either find it or connect you with someone who does.
+If you have any questions, don’t hesitate to visit us at the Office for Residential Life in 020 Gates Hall (Susan B. Anthony Halls), call (585) 275-3166, or email us at firstname.lastname@example.org.